elastic/kibana/CONTRIBUTING.md

 Don't fret, it's not as daunting as the table of contents makes it out to be!

-## Effective issue reporting in Kibana

-At any given time the Kibana team at Elastic is working on dozens of features and enhancements, both for Kibana itself and for a few other projects at Elastic.
-When you file an issue, we'll take the time to digest it, consider solutions, and weigh its applicability to both the Kibana user base at large and the long-term vision for the project.
-Once we've completed that process, we will assign the issue a priority.

-- **P1**: A high-priority issue that affects virtually all Kibana users.
-Bugs that would cause incorrect results, security issues and features that would vastly improve the user experience for everyone.
-Work arounds for P1s generally don't exist without a code change.
-- **P2**: A broadly applicable, high visibility, issue that enhances the usability of Kibana for a majority users.
-- **P3**: Nice-to-have bug fixes or functionality.
-Work arounds for P3 items generally exist.
-- **P4**: Niche and special interest issues that may not fit our core goals.
-We would take a high quality pull for this if implemented in such a way that it does not meaningfully impact other functionality or existing code.
-Issues may also be labeled P4 if they would be better implemented in Elasticsearch.
-- **P5**: Highly niche or in opposition to our core goals.
-Should usually be closed.
-This doesn't mean we wouldn't take a pull for it, but if someone really wanted this they would be better off working on a plugin.
-The Kibana team will usually not work on P5 issues but may be willing to assist plugin developers on IRC.

 ### Voicing the importance of an issue

 We seriously appreciate thoughtful comments.
 If an issue is important to you, add a comment with a solid write up of your use case and explain why it's so important.
 Please avoid posting comments comprised solely of a thumbs up emoji 👍.